- What Is Postpartum Haemorrhage (PPH)?

 Certain factors like the amount of blood lost, your health before the haemorrhage started, and the type of treatment available will be crucial in determining if there will be any complications.
-Complications of PPH are Sheehan’s Syndrome, severe anaemia, and in some cases, maternal death.
+Complications of PPH are Sheehan’s Syndrome (Postpartum hypopituitarism caused by necrosis of the pituitary gland due to a massive haemorrhage during or after delivery), severe anaemia, and in some cases, maternal death.

 In Sheehan’s Syndrome, severe loss of blood cuts down the blood supply to the pituitary gland that can cause cells to die.
 PPH tends to be dangerous for those with anaemia and might necessitate a blood transfusion.
 Those with prior conditions that put them at risk of postpartum haemorrhage are more likely to develop complications.

 The use of uterotonics or medications that cause uterine contractions is recommended by the WHO for the prevention of PPH.
 Active management of the third stage of labour, especially in C-sections and in cases where there is a lack of skilled birth assistants is also considered crucial to the prevention of postpartum haemorrhage.
 Opting for cord traction instead of manual removal has also been found to prevent PPH.

 Apart from this, it is also suggested that you follow good prenatal nutrition and supplementation practices throughout the pregnancy to reduce the risk by treating health problems such as anaemia and hypertension.

 Postpartum Hemorrhage Management

 Assessment of previous and ongoing blood loss, as well as vital signs such as pulse and blood pressure, are important for the management of PPH.
 You will have to be admitted to the hospital and kept under observation for a few days while being administered IVs and medications.
 If this is the case, then a suitable nursing care plan for postpartum haemorrhage can be worked out in consultation with your physician.